nk804/infinite-zero-cosmology/AlanClaude/README.md

 - Why does observation affect reality? (measurement problem)
 - What is the mathematical structure of "potential before actualization"?
 - Can consciousness be formalized as an operator in Hilbert space?

+**Information Theory**
+- Where does "lost" quantum information actually go?
+- How is information conserved globally (actual + potential)?
+- Can vacuum store and retrieve information?
+- Black hole information paradox resolution

 **Consciousness Studies**
 - How to empirically test for consciousness using quantum systems?